EXPLORE the City of Melbourne, the home of one of the world’s most harmonious and

 culturally diverse communities.
 Residents from 180 countries live side by side, speaking over 233 languages and dialects and following 116 religious faiths.
 Over half of Melbournians were born or have a parent born overseas.
 Melbourne’s sister cities include Tianjin, Thessaloniki and Milan.
 Melbourne is also home to one of the largest populations of Chinese citizens outside China.
 Then there are the 3000 restaurants serving 70 national cuisines!

 Our two hour walking tour from Federation Square to QV Centre 210 Lonsdale Street, looks at how Melbourne cultures have evolved since settlement including Indigenous, United Kingdom, Chinese, Greek and other cultures and how they are expressed through Multiculturalism today.
 We do hands-on activities, assign Melbourne cultural identities to each student and design your tour around your students’ learning needs (see photos on route below).
-We also invite students to try different ethnic snacks if teachers permit.
+We also offer several ethnic food snacks but only via teachers with their permission.

 Transport: Trains run to Flinders St Station opposite Fed Square.
 There is bus parking east side of Federation Square and bus parking outside the QV Centre, 210 Lonsdale Street (corner Swanston) which is also near Melbourne Central Station.
-Also free trams run to Fed Square.
+Free trams also run back to Fed Square.

 Pt Cook College